richbodo/multibounty/README.md

     - Include some markup in the issue in BOUNTY_DSL (i.e. {create_bounty:1.0} )
     - When someone checks in a fix to an issue, they check in with the comment "rcv_address Fixes #issue_num"
     - The author can then [comment on it - need to read some github platform stuff to figure this out] with BOUNTY_DSL (i.e. {award_bounty:0.5} ) and the bounty gets paid.
-* The use case in which copyright is assigned is a big one.
+* Copyright assignment might be interesting.
 That could be done as a contract on one blockchain or another as well, although how legally binding that might be in any jurisdiction is a bit fuzzy.
+Simple enough to apply a shrink wrap EULA when submitting an edit - but maybe you don't want to offer the copyright until you get the bounty.
+Or...maybe you want to have fun writing smart contracts! ;)

 MultiBounty was created as a blockchainu midterm project.